Advocate Marketing Leaders, Influitive, Builds API Integrations 10X Faster

 As with any marketing technology, technical marketers are faced with the skepticism and doubt when they introduce new apps to their company to manage a business process.
 They pose questions such as: Do we really need it?
 Will it make us faster?
 Save money?
 But perhaps the more critical question they are faced in today’s expanding universe of cloud applications: will it integrate and cooperate with the rest of the technologies used by marketers?

-Aaron Rothschild, Former Director of Product Management at Influitive, led the team responsible for native integrations and has deep empathy for the marketers who are being challenged to figure out how to make it work in their ecosystem of other CRMs and automation systems.
+Aaron Rothschild, Director of Product Management at Influitive, led the team responsible for native integrations and has deep empathy for the marketers who are being challenged to figure out how to make it work in their ecosystem of other CRMs and automation systems.
 His mission: take the burden off the marketer’s shoulders to make it “work” on their own and deliver beautifully seamless integrations that they can rely on.
 And that’s where Cloud Elements comes in.

 Early Day Need